BoscoLiu0/sp25-cse110-lab4/README.md

 ---

 ## 📝 Notes
-- All screenshots required for grading are in `explore/screenshots/`.
+- All screenshots required for grading are in `explore/screenshots/` and `expose\pipeline`.
 - No screenshots were required for the `expand` section.
 - This repository was organized following the course template and submission rubric.